piersyork/owidR/README.md

 <img src="inst/images/map-1.png" style="display: block; margin: auto;" />

 ## Creating Our World in Data style interactive charts

+**Warning** The grapher functionality has now moved to
+<https://github.com/piersyork/owidGrapher>.
+This both to simplify the
+owidR experience and also because the grapher is very unstable.

 `owid_grapher()` creates graphs in the style of Our World in Data.
 The output of `owid_grapher()` can be piped into `grapher_line()` to add a